mattConn/mattconn.github.io/content/about.md

 # Matthew Connelly

 ![](/images/me.png)
-_Speaking about JavaScript Game Development at Brooklyn JS_
+_Speaking on JavaScript Game Development at Brooklyn JS_

 I'm a Computer Science undergraduate minoring in Math at the College of Staten Island, graduating Fall 2020.